Minimal noise in non-quantized gravity: Noise bounds and gravitational entanglement

 The upshot of this is that we have two possible paths to test gravitational entanglement.
 One can try to look for gravitational entanglement directly, or by upper-bounding this noise.
 The fact that the two rates are parametrically the same suggest, however, that neither option is parametrically easier in an actual experiment.
 We make some further comments on this in the conclusions.

 In this discussion, we used the simplified Lindbladian evolution shown in Eq.~\eqref{eq:lind_restr}.
-However, it is also possible to prove the same statements using the fully general form of Eq.~\eqref{eq:diss_main}.
+However, it is also possible to prove the same statements using the fully general form of Eq.~\eqref{eq:diss_main}, including both the cases where the Newton term arises as a Hamiltonian and as a dissipative effect.
 The calculations are substantially more involved, so we have relegated them to Appendix~\ref{app:two_oscillators}.
 Thus the entanglement inequality shown in Eq.~\eqref{eq:SFF_thresh} applies to any model of gravity obeying Galilean invariance, time locality, and the Ehrenfest conditions spelled out in Sec.~\ref{sec:model construction}.

 A slightly less general version of this result was first obtained in \cite{Kafri:2013wxa} and recently revisited in \cite{Angeli:2025ojs}.
 Both of these works restrict the dynamics to be Gaussian, requiring the Hamiltonian to be at most quadratic in the phase-space coordinates and the Lindblad operators to be at most linear.
 Under this assumption, if the initial state is also Gaussian, condition \eqref{eq:two_osc_ent_cond} becomes both necessary and sufficient for entanglement generation.
 However, as we will demonstrate through specific examples in Section \ref{sec:examples}, the Gaussian approximation is not justified \textit{a priori} for several alternative gravity models, and the full non-Gaussian dynamics must be retained in order to set meaningful bounds on these models.